BoydBLever/Omnilingual-Voice-Bot/README.md

 # Omnilingual Voice AI Bot (OmniASR + Sherpa-ONNX)
-# Omnilingual Voice AI Bot (OmniASR + Sherpa-ONNX)

-This **voice conversation bot** records microphone audio, transcribes the speech using **Meta’s OmniASR (`omnilingual_1b`)** via **Sherpa-ONNX**, sends the text to an LLM for reasoning, then converts the reply back into speech and plays it automatically.
-You can speak in any of 1600+ languages, and the bot will understand and reply in that same language.
 This **voice conversation bot** records microphone audio, transcribes the speech using **Meta’s OmniASR (`omnilingual_1b`)** via **Sherpa-ONNX**, sends the text to an LLM for reasoning, then converts the reply back into speech and plays it automatically.
 You can speak in any of 1600+ languages, and the bot will understand and reply in that same language.

 ---